dhansel/Altair8800-IOBus/README.md

 - A [speech output card](07-speech-processor) using an SP0256-AL2 speech processor

+- A [real-time clock card](08-timekeeping) using a DS1302 timekeeping IC

+- A [SPI and I2C card](09-spi-i2c) to allow communication with more modern devices via SPI and I2C

-Note that except for the LED output register card (which is hardwired to address 255) all other cards include jumpers to configure their address.
+Note that all cards include jumpers to configure their address.
-That allows multiple of the same card to be plugged in at the same time.
+That allows multiple copies of the same card to be plugged in at the same time.

 A short video that demonstrates the different cards can be seen here:
 <div align="center">